Tough Questions And Real Drinks: YES or NO | Isabel Brown

 Well, it is still animated with CGI and special effects.

-It's just like the little actor version, but it still requires I mean you can't have a flying sky buffalo in real life.
+I mean, you can't have a flying sky buffalo in real life.

 There is a fantasy element, I think, associated with all of the best anime shows that I've really enjoyed.

-And look, also anime is a category of literally tens of thousands of different shows.
+And look, also, anime is a category of literally tens of thousands of different shows.

-So I'm very being very categorical.
+So I'm being very categorized.

-So it but the anime, it doesn't have to come out of Japan.
+Anime, it doesn't have to come out of Japan.

-It doesn't have to be strictly speaking animated.
+It doesn't have to be, strictly speaking, animated.

 It does have to have flying water buffaloes.